CTF1010/9bb5a19ecaf647fb66e93271298076c3/README.md

 ### Oh, of course I forgot something

-I keep forgetting to tell my friends to come with me to that german mausoleum...
+I keep forgetting to tell my friends to come with me to that mausoleum...
-Alexa, make a reminder to run everyday at 1 p.m. to tell my friends about this.

-Shh...
-I still forgot to list the challenge
-Should't have put it here though
+Hope they will enjoy!